 A. An experienced estate planning attorney has the knowledge to ensure that your wishes are properly spelled out in your will.
-Even if you consider yourself to have a small estate, if the will is not properly worded, the people that you intend to receive your assets may not receive them, or may have to fight to inherit them.
+Even if you consider yourself to have a small estate, if the will is not properly worded, the people that you intend to receive your assets may not receive them or may have to fight to inherit them.

 Q. Can I do my own will?

 A. Certainly, that is a possibility if you know what you are doing.
 Will it be valid or carry out your wishes as you intend?
 I do not know.
 Is it recommended?
 Absolutely not (not even with all of the computer software out there).
-The validity and effectiveness at controlling your wishes are only very few of the unknowns with a self-made will.
-While commercially available drafting software exists, it is unlikely that a software program will provide all the implications upon which a specific, informed and complete estate plan will be made.
+The validity and effectiveness of controlling your wishes are only very few of the unknowns with a self-made will.
+While commercially available drafting software exists, it is unlikely that a software program will provide all the implications upon which a specific, informed, and complete estate plan will be made.